-What do I have to do at the CIRCOM Conference?
+If I am a winner or commended, what do I have to do at the CIRCOM Conference?

 Most of the time you can enjoy and take part in the debates, watch the presentations, network with Europe's top public service television executives and producers.
 However, we do want everyone who attends to have the chance to "meet the winner" and commended and hear something about the winning entry.
 The usual way is to have a short workshop at which you can show some excerpts and people can ask questions.
+You are granted two nights' accommodation.
+Make sure you plan your flights in good time to attend the gala on Thursday 25 May and the workshop sessions, usually on Friday 26 May.